Filtering

 Use Cases

 Health checks from load balancers, Kubernetes, and monitoring systems generate constant traffic.
-Archive these events for compliance while keeping your main logs focused.
+Drop these events to reduce volume and cost when you do not need them for analysis.

 Type: Regex